 Now assess your garden.
 How much space is available for a fall garden?
 Decide what you’d like to plant, depending on what month it is and what your hardiness zone is.
 In order to estimate the number of seeds or plants that I need to purchase, I find it helpful to draw out the garden on a piece of paper.

 Don’t forget to save room for your fall garlic!
-In my zone 6, I will plant garlic in October.
-My favorite variety, hands down, is German Red, a hardneck variety.
+In my zone 6, I plant garlic in October.
+Here’s my favorite variety.

 Here are the planting schedules for my zone 6 garden: